 What is rabies?
 How did it originate?

 Rabies is a preventable but potentially fatal viral disease that attacks the central nervous system.
 It was first recorded around 4,000 years ago and is endemic in over 150 countries worldwide.
 The virus can affect mammals of all kinds.
-The first human vaccination against the disease was given in 1885, and despite being preventable, rabies currently kills approximately 59,000 people every year.
+The first human vaccination against the disease was given in 1885, and despite being highly preventable through vaccination, rabies currently kills approximately 59,000 people every year.

 What are the symptoms of rabies?